ventus-ag/docs/_docs/quickstarts/create-windows-server-vm.md

 ---

 You can launch the web-console window directly from instance page or from instance details.
 Click on the icon *<>*  for launching the web-console.
-After the new window with the web-console will appear massage about first login, you should create password.
+After the new window with the web-console will appear message about first login, you should create password.

 ![](../../assets/img/win_server/WinVM003.png)